SoftwareEngineeringGroup4/hw1-Jacob-Hazel-Aniyah/README.md

 # hw1-Jacob-Hazel-Aniyah

+An implementation of the Hamilton Apportionment Algorithm

+Made by:

-Jacob U
+ * Jacob U

-Aniyah Bohnen -> added Feb_09
+ * Aniyah Bohnen -> added Feb_09